 Avigdor Lieberman, leader of the right-wing Yisrael Beiteinu party, is one of Israel's most popular and controversial politicians.

 Mr Lieberman was born in 1958 in Kishinev in the USSR, now Chisinau in Moldova, and emigrated to Israel at the age of 20 under the Law of Return.

-He became active in student politics and began his career working for Likud, serving as the party's director general between 1993 and 1996, followed by a year as head of Mr Netanyahu's office during his first term as prime minister.
+He became active in student politics in Israel and began his career working for Likud, serving as the party's director-general between 1993 and 1996, followed by a year as head of Mr Netanyahu's office during his first term as prime minister.

 He then left Likud and founded his own party, Yisrael Beiteinu (Israel Our Home), which became popular among the one million Russian-speaking Jews who came to Israel following the collapse of the Soviet Union.